graphhopper/timezone/README.md

 ```

 ###TZ data
 Here it is described how you can update tz data (especially dst data) for your java environment.
+Make sure you have the updated your java environment with the latest tz data, otherwise old DST data might yield wrong local times.
+For example, such events ["Russia Returns to Standard Time All Year"](https://www.timeanddate.com/news/time/russia-abandons-permanent-summer-time.html) cause wrong local time calculations.
+You can update your JDK/JRE as described here:

 http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html